igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 Observation points can estimate the upstream losses by counting the number of packets during a half period of the square signal, as described in {{usage}}.

+### Q Period Selection

+The sender is expected to choose Q Period based on the expected amount of loss and reordering on the path (see {{upstreamloss}}).
+The Q Period value MUST be at least 128 and be a power of 2.
+This requirement allows an Observer to infer the Q Period by obsering one period of the square signal.
+It also allows the Observer to identify flows that set the loss bits to arbitrary values (see
+{{ossification}}).

+If the sender does not have sufficient information to make an informed decision about Q Period, the sender SHOULD use Q Period of 128.

 ## Setting the Loss Event Bit on Outgoing Packets {#lossbit}

 The Unreported Loss counter is initialized to 0, and the L bit of every outgoing packet indicates whether the Unreported Loss counter is positive (L=1 if the counter is positive, and L=0 otherwise).
 The value of the Unreported Loss counter is decremented every time a packet with L=1 is sent.

 The value of the Unreported Loss counter is incremented for every packet that the protocol declares lost, using QUIC's existing loss detection machinery.

+This loss signaling is similar to loss signaling in {{?RFC7713}}, except the Loss Event bit is reporting the exact number of lost packets, whereas Echo Loss bit in {{?RFC7713}} is reporting an approximate number of lost bytes.

 Observation points can estimate the end-to-end loss, as determined by the upstream endpoint's loss detection machinery, by counting packets in this direction with a L bit equal to 1, as described in {{usage}}.

 # Using the Loss Bits for Passive Loss Measurement {#usage}